masternodeh/0-docs/docs/fructifyzero.md

 => And then continue these operations back and forth between the different chains => The arbing is not necessarily limited to the ZERO token, but to all tokens available on the different chains

-To make it worth: You have to do it with rather big volumes to offset the bridge costs
+To make it worth: You have to do it with rather big volumes to offset the bridge costs when some chains are involved like Ethereum (and in a much lesser way, Avalanche)

 **Risks:** That the cheaper price on the chain you targeted changes during the arbing action and is not low enough to make it a profitable trade anymore